 The Squamish River is one of two river systems in the SLRD that are subject to frequent flooding, and that hold the highest consequences in terms of potential impacts.
 The District of Squamish (DOS) has recently completed a comprehensive flood plain assessment.

-This project will complete the assessment of the Squamish River system flood plain from the extent of habitation in the Upper Squamish Valley to the DOS boundary.
+This project completes the assessment of the Squamish River system flood plain from the extent of habitation in the Upper Squamish Valley to the DOS boundary.
 The project results will inform both emergency management plans and development criteria, such as the Flood Control Level (FCL), in an area that is subject to recurrent flooding as well as increased development.
-The information derived from the SLRD study, in combination with the DOS study already completed, will give a complete flood risk profile to the entire Squamish River system, which will assist both the SLRD and DOS in moving forward with applications for future flood mitigation funding, where available.
+The information derived from the SLRD study, in combination with the DOS study already completed, gives a complete flood risk profile to the entire Squamish River system, which will assist both the SLRD and DOS in moving forward with applications for future flood mitigation funding, where available.

 September 18, 2017 - The Request for Proposals was issued and is available for download in the SLRD Contracting Directory.
 The deadline to submit proposals is 4:30 p.m. on Friday, September 29, 2017.

 |September 18, 2017||Issue Request for Proposals (RFP)|